TRAINING OPPORTUNITIES WITH THE SURVIVORS TRUST

 The workshops will begin at 10.00 am and conclude at 16.30pm.
 Dates are to be decided upon booking.

 Fay Maxted is CEO of The Survivors Trust and has worked in the voluntary sector for the past 17 years.
 Fay has significant experience in managing and developing counselling services having originally worked as Project Manager for a rape and sexual abuse counselling and support service.
 Her work with The Survivors Trust includes membership of a range of advisory groups and committees including Home Office and Department of Health Expert and Consultation Groups and the Association of Chief Police Officers Rape Working Group.
-In her role as CEO of The Survivors Trust, Fay has overseen the development of specialist training for Independent Sexual Violence Advisor Practitioners and Managers and contributed to the development of Skills for Justice national occupational standards for Independent Sexual Violence Advisors.
+In her role as CEO of The Survivors Trust, Fay has overseen the development of specialist training for Independent Sexual Violence Adviser Practitioners and Managers and contributed to the development of Skills for Justice national occupational standards for Independent Sexual Violence Advisers.

 Your place or ours!
 If you would like us to come to your area and are able to provide the venue and up to 20 participants, contact Sarah on 01788 550554 or email [email protected] to reserve a date.